ontopia/ontopia/src/site/modules.md

 `ontopia-jdbcspy7`
 :    Contains the JDBC Spy Driver that allows debugging of Ontopia RDBMS queries for Java 7.

+`ontopia-lucene`
+:    Contains the full text implementation based on Apache Lucene.

 `ontopia-navigator`
 :    Contains Navigator Framework code that allows Topic Map JSP tags to be used.